MaximeSchuybroeck/ARQSOFT_August/Docs/Architecture_files/Phase_1/report.md

 ---------------------------------------------------------------

 ## 8. Limitations
-- Only relational DBs (MySQL, H2) supported for now
+- Only relational DBs (MySQL) supported for now
 - No admin UI or external config dashboard
 - Runs locally only (no Docker/Kubernetes deployment yet, part of phase 2)
 - Azure IAM not implemented in Phase 1